Hollands Wood Campsite

-Like most Camping in the Forest campsites, Hollands Wood campsite provides showers and toilets but not electric hookups.
+Like most Camping in the Forest campsites, Hollands Wood campsite New Forest provides showers and toilets but not electric hookups.
 As a result of this I decided to break my journey at Carron Caravan and Camping Site, a small site within the New Forest with no showers but electric hookups for £12.00 a night.
-While there I charged up the leisure batteries, my Ring Professional PowerPack and my thumbsUp!
+While there I charged up the leisure batteries, Ring Professional PowerPack and my thumbsUp!
 Dual Power Bank.

 Hollands Wood campsite – An overview